sknth/automatic-sip-trunking-peering/draft-kinamdar-dispatch-sip-auto-peer.md

 network, or the fully qualified domain name (FQDN) of the SIP service provider network.
-If the transport address of a registrar is specified using either a subdomain or a fully qualified domain name, the DNS element must be populated with one or more valid DNS server IP addresses.
+If the transport address of a registrar is specified using either a subdomain or a fully qualified domain name, the DNS element need to be populated with one or more valid DNS server IP addresses.

 * **callControl**: A leaf-list that specifies the transport address of the call server(s) in the service provider network.
-The enterprise network must use an applicable transport protocol in conjunction with the call control server(s) transport address when transmitting call setup requests.
+The enterprise network MUST use an applicable transport protocol in conjunction with the call control server(s) transport address when transmitting call setup requests.
 The transport address of a call server(s) within the service provider network can be specified using a combination of a valid